ibm-cloud-docs/resiliency/bcdr-understand.md

 ### Read service specific documentation
 {: #read-the-docs}

-Each IBM Cloud service has its own documentation set.
-This includes a section on BCDR that is specific to that service.
-Ensure that you review and follow the guidance provided on those pages for each service that you use.
-For convenience, see [Service documentation for high availability and disaster recovery](/docs/resiliency?topic=resiliency-service-ha-dr) for specific service-by-service links.
+Each {{site.data.keyword.cloud_notm}} service is documented separately and includes a section on BCDR requirements that are specific to that product.
+Ensure that you review and follow the guidance provided for each service that you use.
+For help finding specific links to topics, see [Service documentation for high availability and disaster recovery](/docs/resiliency?topic=resiliency-service-ha-dr).